ocaml/dune/doc/usage.rst

 - ``(paths (<var1> <val1>) .. (<varN> <valN>))`` allows to set the value of
   PATH-like variables in this context (in particular, of ``PATH`` itself).
 For each variable, the value is specified using the :ref:`ordered-set-language`.
+  Relative paths are interpreted with respect to the workspace root, see :ref:`finding-root`.

 Both ``(default ...)`` and ``(opam ...)`` accept a ``targets`` field in order to setup cross compilation.
 See :ref:`advanced-cross-compilation` for more